pythonanywhere/help_pages/articles/MySiteIsSlow.md

 There are three nested for loops in there!
 If you have lots of things and lots of widgets and lots of attributes, that could take a very long time to complete.

 * **TIP**: _Wherever you can, try to offload busy loops to the database.
-The databse can search for things faster than you can in Python_
+The database can search for things faster than you can in Python_

 ### third party services, API calls, etc